fazcorp/sotc.templates/README.md

 - keep the credit even if you heavily edit the template.
 - you may take inspiration from these templates, i don't mind, but do not pass it off as your own entire idea.
 - please be aware *not all of my formatting is F2U.* if it isn't in here, it is not f2u!!!!!
+- please **do not frankenstein (mix or merge) my formats** with others', unless you have *explicit permission* to do so (or it is your own)!! even if it's a small snippet of both, i do not want people to go uncredited for their creations.
 - requests? questions? confused? other fun stuff? contact me @cornflowers. !

 # other notes.